Resources, COVID-19, For Families

 - Calling 2-1-1 is going to be your best bet if you have any needs for food, shelter, utility bills.
 Start there, and they can direct you where there may be help available.

 - Many Kent County schools are opening grab-and-go meal sites while schools are closed.
-Check out the Heart of West Michigan United Way website for times and locations.
+Check out Feeding America West Michigan website for times and locations.

 - The YMCA of Greater Grand Rapids will offer FREE MEAL SACKS for children in need in partnership with Kid's Food Basket during the statewide school closure.
 For kids age 0-18, on weekdays for the duration of the COVID-19 crisis.
 Find the list of distribution sites here.